-As an incentive for companies and their shareholders to continue utilizing an ESOP or to consider using it as an exit strategy, Congress created income tax advantages for companies and their shareholders.
+To incentivize companies and their shareholders to continue utilizing ESOPs or consider using them as an exit strategy, Congress created various tax benefits for companies and their shareholders.

-There are two significant tax benefits afforded ESOPs:
+There are three significant tax benefits afforded ESOPs:

-- First, the ability of the corporation to deduct the principal paid on the loan that was incurred for the ESOP to buy the stock held by the ESOP.
-This is, in effect, a tax advantaged leverage buyout.
+- Tax-advantaged leverage buyout.
+Congress provided the ability for a corporation to deduct the principal paid on the loan that was incurred for the ESOP to buy the stock held by the ESOP.

 For employees, there are typically both monetary and nonmonetary benefits.

-Anecdotally, contributions to ESOPs seem to exceed those of traditional retirement plans.
-Keep in mind that employees typically don’t have to contribute money to an ESOP.
-Employees are participating in economic ownership of the company and getting a valuable retirement benefit at no cost to themselves.
+Generally, contributions to ESOPs seem to exceed those of traditional retirement plans.
+Employees also typically don’t have to contribute money to an ESOP—they’re participating in economic ownership of the company and getting a valuable retirement benefit at no cost to themselves.

 - Economic ownership in the company